yeslogic/prince-docs/docs/prince-output.md

 ### PDF Tags

 Tagged PDF files have special handling mechanisms for specific tag types.

-When enabling tagged PDF files with the command line option [`--tagged-pdf`](command-line.md#cl-tagged-pdf) Prince automatically assigns default values to certain HTML elements, which can be seen in the default `html.css` style sheet (see [Installation Layout](installing.md#installation-layout)).
+Tagged PDF is automatically enabled when the PDF/A-[123]a profiles or the PDF/UA-1 profile are chosen.
+Alternatively, tagged PDF files can be manually enabled with the command line option [`--tagged-pdf`](command-line.md#cl-tagged-pdf), or the CSS property [`-prince-pdf-tagged`](css-props.md#prop-prince-pdf-tagged).
+Prince will then automatically assign default values to certain HTML elements, which can be seen in the default `html.css` style sheet (see [Installation Layout](installing.md#installation-layout)).

 However, in specific cases it is advisable to fine-tune the PDF tags with the [`-prince-pdf-tag-type`](css-props.md#prop-prince-pdf-tag-type) property.
 In Prince, it is possible to assign PDF tag types to elements in the document through the [`-prince-pdf-tag-type`](css-props.md#prop-prince-pdf-tag-type) property, in order to create XML vocabularies in the PDF.